Rainbow-Dreamer/sf2_loader/README.md

 # folder_name: the folder name of the exported sound modules

-# other_effects: refer to play_note function, will be applied to each note
+# effects: refer to play_note function, will be applied to each note

 # bpm: refer to play_note function